epw/consensus/consensus.md

 **Name:** Jeremy, Kix, Sonya, B3ll, Doran, Starter, TK, Foto, Liza, The Law, Dodge, Ophelia, Tarvek, Fr0st, Amanda

-**Why was your humanity trivialized?** Because of my obsession, because of my transgressions, because I was uneducated
+**Why were you overlooked, downtrodden, or trivialized?** Because of my obsession, because of my transgressions, because I was uneducated
-**Why is your humanity still in question?** Because I'm holding back, because I don't care, because I don't know how to fit in
+**Why are you ignored, oppressed, or dismissed?** Because I'm holding back, because I don't care, because I don't know how to fit in
 **Why are you hunted?** For my talents, because I get framed, because I antagonize

 **Looks:**